You’ve come to the right place.

 If you are alive and you are open to learn, you can mentor.
 That’s all we’re looking for at LifeXchange.
-Of course, we also provide you with 5 full days’ worth of mentor training and 18 months’ worth of continued support if you mentor with us.
+Of course, we also provide you with 12 full months’ worth of mentor training and ongoing support if you mentor with us.
 That’s more than enough to help you on the journey to become the best mentor there is on the planet!

 Myth #2 – I don’t have the TIME to mentor

 Yes, ultimately mentors are giving a significant investment of their time to a young person.
 One of the first things LifeXchange looks at in its screening process is whether a potential mentor already has too many weekly commitments with work, family, and church etc. Essentially, mentoring is the gift of time.
 As a mentor you share this freely, regularly and over an extended period of time as a meaningful sacrifice that leads to great influence and sustainable change in a mentee’s life.

 To get right to it though, if one can be wise in how you manage your weekly schedule, mentoring does not need to take up any extra time at all.
 In its simplest form, mentoring is just involving someone else in your life.
 So when you have to go to a meeting, do some work in your house or garden, or even sort out your taxes- simply include your mentee in that activity and you will still be a great mentor!